januszgrze/bitcoinrollups/websitecopy/research/research_links.md

 The list of materials specifically related to Bitcoin rollups is growing, and we're documenting them here.
-Here you'll find research papers, technical blog posts, forum posts, and more on how rollups can improve Bitcoin.
+Here you'll find the teams building zk-rollups on Bitcoin.
+And, we list research papers, technical blog posts, forum posts, and more on how rollups can improve Bitcoin.
 We do our best to keep this page current.
 If you think we're missing a quality piece, please let us know.

 ### Bitcoin rollup research reports